-Nissan may hold marketable securities for various reasons including strategic holding, relationship management and cash management.
-Nissan defines the authority for decision concerning such transactions within the internal policies and procedures for risk management.
-The company also takes measures for these risks including mandatory periodical reporting with fair value of such financial transactions.
+Nissan may hold marketable securities for various reasons, including strategic holding, relationship management and cash management.
+Decision-making authority for such transactions is defined in our internal policies and procedures for risk management.
+We also take measures regarding these risks, including mandatory periodical reporting with fair value of such financial transactions.